google/WebFundamentals/src/content/en/updates/2020/02/notification-permission-data-in-crux.md

 *Block* and *Accept* rates are the two most important metrics.
-As described in the [quieter notification permissions blog post][quieter-not-post], Chrome will automatically enroll sites with very low Accept rates into the quieter permissions UI.
+As described in the [quieter notification permissions blog post][quieter-not-post], Chrome will automatically enroll sites with very low Accept rates into the quieter UI.
 Block rate is also a strong signal.
 When a user clicks Block, the user has sent a clear message that they are not interested in receiving the site’s notification, not just at that moment, but at any time.
 Most often this means that the user does not understand the intended use of